|OFFICE OF THE UNIVERSITY REGISTRAR | STUDENT EMPLOYMENT|

 The use of work-study student labor on non-University or personal projects is considered a misuse of federal or University funds and is forbidden.
 Violators will be subject to University sanctions and penalties.

 Federal Work-Study Community Service

 The U.S. Department of Education has clarified the issue of the acceptability of indirect community service positions as follows:

 However, on-campus jobs must involve a program, project, or service that is provided to the general public in the local community.
 On-campus jobs that serve only the campus community do not qualify as community service employment.
 All off-campus jobs, including community service jobs require a contract, which contains a description of the job and the conditions for employment.

-New student employees must also present the following documents to the employing department's business administrator:
+In addition to completing the W-4 and I-9 forms, new international student employees must also present the following documents to the employing department's business administrator: